-- ✓ Behaviour Policy - ✓ Anti-bullying Policy - ✓ Staff Code of Conduct - ✓ Safeguarding response to children who go missing from education - ✓ Role of the DSL - ✓ Copy of Part one (or Annex B in KCSIE) - ✓ All staff will receive appropriate training at induction, updates throughout the year with regard to pertinent issues and at least annual training to provide them with the relevant skills and knowledge to safeguard children effectively - ✓ All staff know what to do if a child tells them they are being abused, exploited or neglected. - ✓ All staff should be aware that children may not know how to tell someone they are being abused, exploited or neglected; may not recognise it as such or could feel humiliated or threatened. - ✓ All staff should be aware that children with 'vulnerabilities', may present an extra barrier to the above. - ✓ All staff able to reassure victims that they are being taken seriously and they will be supported and safe.
+- ✓ Filtering and monitoring in relation to online safety (see above) - ✓ Behaviour Policy - ✓ Anti-bullying Policy - ✓ Staff Code of Conduct - ✓ Safeguarding response to children who are absent from/go missing from education - ✓ Role of the DSL - ✓ Copy of Part one (or Annex A in KCSIE) - ✓ All staff will receive appropriate training at induction, updates throughout the year with regard to pertinent issues and at least annual training to provide them with the relevant skills and knowledge to safeguard children effectively - ✓ All staff know what to do if a child tells them they are being abused, exploited or neglected. - ✓ All staff should be aware that children may not know how to tell someone they are being abused, exploited or neglected; may not recognise it as such or could feel humiliated or threatened. - ✓ All staff should be aware that children with 'vulnerabilities', may present an extra barrier to the above. - ✓ All staff able to reassure victims that they are being taken seriously and they will be supported and safe.